-We all love bread and sometimes we think our pets eat bread too.
-In fact, we confuse many of our foods to be pet foods as well.
-Sometimes we give these foods to our pets without knowing the dangers or merits to some of them.
-Some of them can be safe to eat by our pets, but other foods create discomfort or even serious health issues.
-If you keep a guinea pig, you have to admit that you often wonder about bread.
-What could go wrong if your cavy tried bread or something pastry-like?
-We think bread is such an essential and basic food that nothing could go wrong with such a neutral taste.
-So let’s find out whether your adorable guinea pig can enjoy some bread once in a while.
+Sometimes, we give our pets foods that we eat without knowing the dangers or merits to some of them.
+If you keep a guinea pig, you have to admit that you have often wondered about giving them some bread.
+What could go wrong if a cavy tried bread or something pastry-like?
+We think bread is such an essential and necessary food and presume that nothing could go wrong with such a neutral taste.
+So let’s find out whether your adorable guinea pigs can enjoy having bread in their diet.

 Nutrition Facts of Bread

 The following are the nutrition facts for 100 g of white bread: